wklken/fetch/README.md

 ## TODO

 High: DO POST, the parse the json, do assert
 - https://github.com/tidwall/gjson
 - https://github.com/oliveagle/jsonpath
 High:
 - timeout: 5

-High:
-- latency assert

-- [x] init project
-- [x] the case name? where to put that?
-- [x] assert http status/content-length/content-type
-- [x] assert latency

 - [ ] `-h/--help`
 - [ ] `-v` verbose, simple => debug the request and response
 - [ ] `-vv` verbose, detail. file/case? title/description/assert lint/why fail
 - [ ] assert json
 - [ ] invalid assert or not used assert
-- [ ] post json in toml
-- [ ] should support all request method
 - [ ] should support all request body, json/form/msgpack/zip.....
 - [ ] `bootstrap` create the raw template, like `a.hp`
 - [ ] `generate x` generate a case